 If the distribution of measurements is unknown, we must calculate a non-parametric UTL for use in the test of the hypothesis that the true Pth percentile of the population exceeds a fixed Action Level.
-The non-parametric UTL happens to be the largest measurement of the n samples taken, where n is calculated using the DQO inputs in Figure 3.47 and the sample size formula discussed in the VSP Help for this input screen.
+The non-parametric UTL happens to be the largest measurement of the n samples taken, where n is calculated using the DQO inputs in Figure 3.39 and the sample size formula discussed in the VSP Help for this input screen.

 VSP calculates that we need to take 29 samples in order to make a 95% confidence statement about the 90th percentile of non-parametric distribution.
 The exact wording of the conclusion that can be drawn is one of the outputs of VSP.
-An example conclusion is shown in red in Figure 3.47.
+An example conclusion is shown in red example conclusion is shown in red in Figure 3.39.